kunal394/Bandcamp-Downloader/README.md

 ## Features

+> Download all songs of an artist given the url (`artist.bandcamp.com/music`)

-> Download a complete album given the url
+> Download a complete album given the url (`artist.bandcamp.com/album/album-name`)

-> Download a single track given the url
+> Download a single track given the url (`artist.bandcamp.com/track/track-name`)

-## Features to be implemented

-> Download all the songs of an artist given the bandcamp url of that artist
+## TODO

+> Implement regex input or a better way to help user select songs from the list instead of providing comma separated list.